cyverse/ds-irods-rs-build/README.md

 All of the sensitive information that would normally be set in the iRODS configuration files as well as the clerver password have been removed.
-They must be provided in a file named `run.env` that will be loaded at run time.
+They must be provided in a file named `cyverse-secrets.env` that will be loaded at run time.

 docker-compose was chosen as the tool to manage the building of the top level image as well as starting and stopping its container instance.